LiamTattersall/ARMS-1/README.md

-# ARMS
+# ARMS project
-Automatic Roll Marking System
+An Auomatic Roll Marking System that scans and decodes student IDs in real time.

+Finished program found under ARMS.py.

-Team members: Somto
+Team members: Somto and Liam

-Some extra words because why not.
+Pi model used is Raspberry pi 3b+ with the Raspberry pi v1 camera module.